xenanthropy/Pokemon-Battle-Project/README.md

 Python
 Ruby

-To run the program, clone the repository, then navigate into the language project of your choice and run the program (ie. 'python final_project.py' or 'ruby final_project.rb', etc.)
+To run the program, clone the repository, then navigate into the language project of your choice and run the program
+(ie. `python final_project.py` or `ruby final_project.rb`, etc.)

 So far, only 6 pokemon are available for selection, more may be added in the future.